runxiyu/hare-htmpl/README.md

 and described in
 [Omar Polo's blog post](https://www.omarpolo.com/post/template.html).

-Currently it's just the C version, I'm going to port it to hare sometime.
-The Hare version will live in this repo.

 The `htmplgen` program generates a Hare file from the template file.

 The `htmpl` module provides auxiliary functions used by the generated Hare